jfrog/tome/docs/how-to/script_to_tome.md

 !!!
 Example "How to migrate shell and python scripts to tome."

+If you want to add your current scripts to tome you need to:
+- Add the `tome_` prefix name only to the scripts that you want to use as tome command.
-If you want to add your current scripts to tome you just need to add a single comment at top of the script with the `tome_description:` and store it as an others tome scripts in a folder to have a tome namespace.
+- Add a single comment at top of the script with the `tome_description:`.
+- Store it as an others tome scripts in a folder to have a tome namespace.

-Imagine that you have following `tome_ping.sh` bash script.
+Imagine that you have following `ping.sh` bash script and you want to use it as `tome network:ping`.

 ```bash
 #!/bin/bash